Nova-Dynamics/pg-object-query/README.md

 VariableArrayInsertion
     : Key (Note, this key is expected to point at an array of literals)
-    # TODO : allow for a "map" operation on the array values

 DelimitedList
     : FragmentList + \s* + `;`?